ovity/octotree/README.md

 #### Change Docking Position

-Click the dock button to switch the Octotree sidebar to the right or left of the screen.
+Click the dock button to move Octotree to left or right of the screen.

 #### Dark Mode